mcd04e/Thermal-Performance-of-Piezoelectric-Fan/README.md

 # Thermal-Performance-of-Piezoelectric-Fan
 Thermal dissipation of a CPU cooled using a PZ fan in various utilization quantities and a burn in test.
+This paper will discuss an alternative technology, the solid-state piezoelectric (PZ) fan, and how it compares to the rotary fan in efficiency of thermal dispersion in the modern desktop computer.
+Furthermore, this paper will discuss the results of a proof-of-concept (POC) build and recorded thermal datapoints from both rotary and PZ fans on the CPU of the POC desktop.
+The results from this POC will be used to discuss future research needed to make solid state (PZ) computer cooling fans commercially viable.